Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 11. Bent-Line Carpet Moth

-The Bent-line Carpet Moth (Costaconvexa centrostrigaria) is an insect that belongs to the family Geometridae and is found throughout North America.
+The Bent-line Carpet Moth (Costaconvexa centrostrigaria) is an insect in the family Geometridae found throughout North America.

 It is a small to medium-sized moth that typically has brown, gray, or yellow-mottled wings.
 The adults have a 2-3 cm wingspan and are active during the day.